 What is effective team building?

 Let’s start by saying what team building should NOT be.
 It shouldn’t be one day out of the year where everybody is gathered together and forced to pretend to like each other.
 Instead, team building should be part of the company culture itself, deeply ingrained into daily operations.
+Read more for how remote managers manage their remote teams.

 If your team is constantly finding ways to have fun, mingle and play cooperatively, then they will organically start to develop trust and deeper bonds with each other.
 The trick is finding ways to seamlessly incorporate these activities into your routine at the office.
 Read on below for some great tips and examples of how to get started.